drmad/semeele/README.md

 * `$content`: Optional.
 This is the node content.
 If an array is passed, is used instead the next parameter.
 * `$attributes`: Optional.
 Array with `['attribute name' => 'attribute value']`.

 This class has two main methods for add new children nodes: `child()` and `add()`.
-Both returns a new `Node` object (the newly created node, and the parent node, respectively), for chaining.
+Both returns a `Node` object (the newly created node, and the parent node, respectively), for chaining.
 All the arguments are passed to the `Node` constructor.

 Other methods are: